 It can get difficult when you have children of variable ages and none of them are interested in the same thing.
 We have a favourite afterschool snack that our big kid, toddler and baby all enjoy together.
 It is a yummy, filling snack for the grown ups too!
 We call it Chicken Falafel.
+It is our perfect answer to boxed Chicken Nuggets!

 I love Lebanese cuisine.
 Being Asian means that we are so used to our Garam Masala and spicy, hot food.
 Our kids however stay away from it.
 Lebanese food is so healthy and so easy to make.
 Since they use very few spices, I don’t mind serving them to the kids too.